High Commission of India

 VISIT BY DELEGATIONS FROM STATES:

-1. Shri Saurabh Bahuguna, Minister of Animal Husbandry, Dairy and Fisheries, Government of Uttarakhand visited NZ from 27 to 31 December 2022 to study best practices in value chain development of sheep, goat and cattle husbandry, dairying and fisheries in NZ and to explore opportunities of joint ventures with cooperative organizations, farmers associations and business associates.
-He visited farms in the periphery of Wellington and Christchurch and also met Mr. Earl Rattray, Director, Dairy Farms NZ Limited in Auckland and discussed above mentioned issues with him.
+24. Shri Saurabh Bahuguna, Minister of Animal Husbandry, Dairy and Fisheries, Government of Uttarakhand visited NZ from 27 to 31 December 2022 to study best practices in value chain development of sheep, goat and cattle husbandry, dairying and fisheries in NZ and to explore opportunities of joint ventures with cooperative organizations, farmers associations and business associates.

-2. Visit of delegation from the Government of Assam: The delegation from Assam headed by Dr. Ashish Kumar Bhutani, Additional Chief Secretary visited NZ on a Horticulture Study Tour from 3 June to 10 June 2023.
-The delegation also visited Lincoln University in South Island and Massey University in Palmerston North.
-They also had meetings with officials from Ministry for Primary Industries, Govt. of NZ.
+25. Visit of delegation from the Government of Assam: The delegation from Assam headed by Dr. Ashish Kumar Bhutani, Additional Chief Secretary visited NZ on a Horticulture Study Tour from 3 June to 10 June 2023.

-3. Visit of a delegation from the Government of Arunachal Pradesh: A seven-member delegation from the Department of Horticulture, Government of Arunachal Pradesh visited NZ on 28 November 2019 to study plantation, harvesting, nurturing and packaging of kiwi fruits.
-NZ is world’s largest producer of Kiwifruit with more than 30% of the global volume.
+26. Visit of a delegation from the Government of Arunachal Pradesh: A seven-member delegation from the Department of Horticulture, Government of Arunachal Pradesh visited NZ on 28 November 2019 to study plantation, harvesting, nurturing and packaging of kiwi fruits.

 Institutional Dialogue Mechanisms:

-1. Track-II Dialogue: The 6th round of the ICWA - Asia NZ Foundation and NZ-India Research Institute Track II Dialogue was held at Sapru House, New Delhi on August 18, 2023.
+32. Track-II Dialogue: The 6th round of the ICWA - Asia NZ Foundation and NZ-India Research Institute Track II Dialogue was held at Sapru House, New Delhi on August 18, 2023.
 The event commenced with opening remarks by Ambassador Vijay Thakur Singh, Director General of the Indian Council of World Affairs, followed by statements from Professor David Capie, Director of the NZ India Research Institute.
 The event featured two sessions: the first, chaired by India and moderated by Ambassador Gitesh Sarma, focused on evolving global and regional geopolitical scenarios, including the Russia-Ukraine crisis, Indo-Pacific developments, and strategic uncertainties, with contributions from speakers like Professor David Capie and Manjeet Pardesi.
-The second session, chaired by NZ and moderated by Prof David Capie, explored economic and tech competition, discussing trade, technology, and supply chains, and opportunities for increased cooperation between NZ and India in the context of a multilateral world, with insights from speakers such as Dr. Chaitanya Giri and Ms. Tracey Epps.
+The second session, chaired by NZ and moderated by Prof David Capie, explored economic and tech competition, discussing trade, technology, and supply chains, and opportunities for increased cooperation between NZ and India amid the backdrop of China-US rivalry, with insights from speakers such as Dr. Chaitanya Giri and Ms. Tracey Epps.
+The 7th round of Track-II (ICWA and ANZF) Dialogue held in Christchurch from January 30-31, 2025.
+Prof. Chintamani Mahapatra, former Professor, JNU, New Delhi and Dr. Pragya Pandey, Research fellow, ICWA represented India during the dialogue.

 SECTOR-WISE COOPERATION BETWEEN INDIA AND NZ